Jane's Addiction: 2008–2010: Return of Eric Avery and NIN/JA Tour

 Jane's Addiction performed at the first-ever NME Awards USA on April 23, 2008, with the reunited core line-up of Perry Farrell, Dave Navarro, Eric Avery, and Stephen Perkins.
 This was the first performance with bassist Eric Avery since 1991, taking place after their acceptance speech for the "Godlike Genius Award".
 To follow this up, the original line up performed their first full set in 17 years in Los Angeles on October 23, 2008, at La Cita Bar, and played two further club gigs at the El Cid in Los Angeles on November 20. and the Echoplex on February 16, 2009.
 On April 11, 2009, they had a birthday bash for Perry that included members of Jane's Addiction and Porno for Pyros on the same stage; the bash was nicknamed Perrypalooza.

-Around this time, photos of Farrell, Navarro, Avery and Perkins, taken by Trent Reznor, appeared on Nine Inch Nails' official web site, leading to speculation that Reznor could be helping Jane's Addiction record new material.
+Around this time, photos of Farrell, Navarro, Avery and Perkins, taken by Trent Reznor, appeared on Nine Inch Nails' official website, leading to speculation that Reznor could be helping Jane's Addiction record new material.
 "He did his best to be both producer and psychologist," Farrell said, in a Billboard report about tension between himself and Avery.
 "He was very respectful, trying to get out of the way and not overproduce.
 I wish honestly he would've produced a little more, but he was a little gun-shy after seeing us explode on each other in the studio.
 He became the referee for a day and after that day I think he was done."
 Nonetheless, Reznor subsequently posted a blog entry announcing that Jane's Addiction would accompany Nine Inch Nails on their summer 2009 tour, which kicked off on May 8 in West Palm Beach, Florida.